abu14/digit-recognition-with-neural-networks/README.md

 3.  **Download the Data:**

     The MNIST dataset is available on Kaggle (Digit Recognizer competition).
-Download the `train.csv`, `test.csv`, and `sample_submission.csv` files.
-But I've placed them in the directory named `data` inside the project's root folder.
+You can download the `train.csv`, `test.csv`, and `sample_submission.csv` files.
+But I've placed them in the directory named `data` inside the project's root folder for your convenience.

 4.  **Run the Main Script:**